medmain/react-modal/package/README.md

 | okButtonTitle     | string or function | `"OK"`        | Label of the primary button, used to confirm the action |
 | cancelButtonTitle | string or function | `"Cancel"`    | Label of the button used to cancel the action           |

-#### `dialog(options)` method
+### `dialog(options)` method

-Display a dialog with a title, a message and any group of buttons.
+Display a modal window with a title, a message and the buttons provided by the user.
-Resolve with any value associated with the buttons.
+Resolve with any value associated with the button pushed to close the

 ```js
 const answer = await modal.dialog(options);